tadaskay/issues/README.md

 # issues
-Scenarios of reproducing issues in various projects
+Scenarios to reproduce issues in various projects